 Gender reassignment surgery is performed at limited locations in the United States, and most patients will need to travel outside their immediate home area.
-If travel is required for surgery because it is not offered in your immediate home area, travel to an in-network surgery provider and lodging expenses will be reimbursed up to a maximum of \$10,000, regardless of your network and/or claim administrator, even if you change administrators.
+If travel is required for surgery because it is not offered in your immediate home area, travel to an in-network surgery provider and lodging expenses will be reimbursed up to a maximum of \$10,000, regardless of your network/claims administrator, even if you change administrators.
 To be eligible for reimbursement, travel must be over 100 miles away from your home and must be by air, rail, bus or car.
 The \$10,000 covers you and one caretaker to travel with you for in-network surgery only.
 You are only allowed to travel in-network within the 48 contiguous United States.
 Lodging expenses include hotel or motel room, car rental, tips and cost of meals while you are not hospitalized and for your caretaker.
-Itemized receipts will be required by your network and/or claim administrator.
-Contact your network and/or claim administrator for instructions on receiving reimbursement for your expenses.
+Itemized receipts will be required by your network/claims administrator.
+Contact your network/claims administrator for instructions on receiving reimbursement for your expenses.